Fl4gu1z0wsky/CEH/README.md

 **ARO** - Annual rate of occurrence - The expected value (cost) of a yearly occurrence of incidents of given type (e.g. the chance of a HW to have a failure).

 **ALE** - Annual Loss Expectancy = SLE * ARO

+**Risk mitigation** - It can be defined as taking steps to reduce adverse effects.
+There are four types of risk mitigation strategies that hold unique to Business Continuity and Disaster Recovery.

+    - Risk Acceptance: This strategy is a common option when the cost of other risk management options such as avoidance or limitation may outweigh the cost of the risk itself.
+    - Risk Avoidance: It the opposite of risk acceptance.
+It is the action that avoids any exposure to the risk whatsoever.
+It the most expensive choice.
+    - Risk Limitation: This strategy limits a company’s exposure by taking some action.
+It is a strategy employing a bit of risk acceptance and a bit of risk avoidance or an average of both.
+    - Risk Transference: It is the involvement of handing risk off to a willing third party.